seatable/seatable-admin-docs/manual/config/dtable_storage_server_conf.md

-# DTable Storage Server Config
+# DTable Storage Server config

 DTable storage server provides persistent storage for bases and backup service for dtable-db.
 It supports file system, S3 storage backends.
 This component is added in version 3.0.